Porto-North-Portugal.com

 Trancoso

-Trancoso is a delightful medieval town, with a historic centre that has barely altered since its heyday in the 13th century.
-King Dinis married here in 1288 and presented the town as a dowry to his 12-year-old bride.
+Trancoso is a delightful medieval town, recognised as one of Portugal's 12 Historic Villages (Aldeias Históricas de Portugal).
+Its historic centre has barely altered since its heyday in the 13th century and offers a vivid glimpse into Portugal's medieval past.
+King Dinis married here in 1288 and presented the town as a dowry to his 12-year-old bride, cementing Trancoso's place in royal history.

-As with many hills in the Beira, a mighty stone castle was constructed on the summit of Trancosos hill, and the Castelo de Trancoso is one of the larger and better persevered medieval castles of the region.
-At the heart of the town is the pretty Praça Dom Dinis plaza, while encircling the historic quarter are ancient walls.
+As with many hills in Beira, a mighty stone castle was constructed on the summit of Trancoso's hill.
+The Castelo de Trancoso is one of the largest and best-preserved medieval castles of the region, boasting 15 towers and two gates.
+One of these, the Porta d'El Rei, is steeped in legend, associated with the tale of Saint Barbara.

 Trancoso Praça Dom Dinis